 Sorting out Copyright.
 Scholars wishing to photocopy, quote from, or otherwise make use of manuscript materials (or, for that matter, printed ones) will find helpful David Sutton's guide to "Locating UK Copyright Holders," which also summarizes the application of current copyright law in Britain.
 Sutton's guide, links to other copyright resources and, most importantly, a searchable database of copyright holders in the U.S. and U.K., are all part of the WATCH (Writers and Their Copyright Holders) project, a collaborative effort of the University of Texas and the University of Reading.
 Particularly given recent extensions of copyright protection, it is never safe to assume that the published work of a Victorian author is in the public domain, while unpublished manuscripts remain in copyright indefinitely.

 The National Archives, occupying the stunning quarters in Kew once known as the Public Record Office, now oversees the whole of the governmental documentary heritage of the United Kingdom, consolidating under one heading what had been the PRO and the Historical Manuscripts Commission.
 The Archives' fine website should be the first online port of call for general enquiries about where to find government records.
 (See especially the leaflet and map as well as the jazzy animated guides.)
 Check in advance to see if you need to book a visit, and how to do that.

 The best place to begin a search for archival material in the UK is with Discovery, the catalog of the National Archives, which has replaced the former National Register of Archives.
-A separate guide lists more specialized databases.
-The NA site also lists materials that have recently been added to archive repositories all over the U.K., organized by topic; the list of 2013 additions, for instance, has a separate listing for literary history that tells of an accession of manuscripts by the poet John Clare at the Peterborough Archives and a Coleridge letter acquired by the Somerset Heritage Centre.
+The National Archives site also lists materials that have recently been added to archive repositories all over the U.K., organized by topic.
+(The list of 2013 additions, for instance, has a separate listing for literary history that tells of an accession of manuscripts by the poet John Clare at the Peterborough Archives and a Coleridge letter acquired by the Somerset Heritage Centre.
 Interesting accessions like these can be found in almost every year's listings.)
-Although a few important manuscripts are online, most are not; if you're unable to visit the NA in person, you might consider employing one of the many independent researchers who can look up and copy records for a fee.
+Although a few important manuscripts are online, most are not; if you are unable to visit the National Archives in person, you might consider employing one of the many independent researchers who can look up and copy records for a fee.